 - Click Compress and wait a few seconds

-- Download the converted file
+- Download the converted file — or click Download All as ZIP for multiple files

 - Open Settings on your iPhone